project-stacker/project-stacker.github.io/docs/user_guide/template_substitution.md

 # Template Variable Substitution

-When doing a `stacker build`, the behavior of stacker is specified by the YAML directives below.
-In addition to these, stacker allows variable substitions of several forms.
-For example, a line like:
+In the yaml directives that direct a stacker build, stacker allows variable substitions of several forms.
+For example, these three substition statements:

     $ONE ${{TWO}} ${{THREE:3}}

-When run with `stacker build --substitute ONE=1 --substitute TWO=2` is processed in stacker as:
+when run with `stacker build --substitute ONE=1 --substitute TWO=2` are processed by stacker as:

     1 2 3

-That is, variables of the form `$FOO` or `${FOO}` are supported, and variables with `${FOO:default}` a default value will evaluate to their default if not specified on the command line.
-It is an error to specify a `${FOO}` style without a default; to make the default an empty string, use `${FOO:}`.
+In order to avoid conflict with bash or POSIX shells in the `run` section, only placeholders with two braces are supported, such as `${{FOO}}`.
+Placeholders with a default value like `${{FOO:default}}` will evaluate to their default if not specified on the command line or in a substitution file.

+Using a `${{FOO}}` placeholder without a default will result in an error if there is no substitution provided.
+If you want an empty string in that case, use an empty default: `${{FOO:}}`.

+In order to avoid confusion, it is also an error if a placeholder in the shell style (`$FOO` or `${FOO}`) is found when the same key has been provided as a substitution either via the command line (for example, `--substitute FOO=bar`) or in a substitution file.
+An error will be reported with an explanation for how to rewrite it, as in this example:

+    error "A=B" was provided as a substitution and unsupported placeholder "${A}" was found.
+Replace "${A}" with "${{A}}" to use the substitution.

-You can also declare variable substitutions in a separate file which is then included in the build command as in this example:
+Substitutions can also be specified in a separate yaml file using the argument `--substitute-file` in the build command, as in this example:

 `stacker build --substitute-file <filename>`

-The substitution file simply contains KEY:VALUE pairs, as in this example:
+The substitution file simply contains any number of KEY:VALUE pairs, as in this example:

     $ cat stacker-subs.yaml

     ONE: 1
     TWO: 2
+    FOO: bar
+    BAZ: bat

+In addition to substitutions provided on the command line or in a file, the following variables are also available with their values from either command line flags or stacker-config file.

+    STACKER_STACKER_DIR config name 'stacker_dir', cli flag '--stacker-dir'- STACKER_ROOTFS_DIR  config name 'rootfs_dir', cli flag '--roots-dir' STACKER_OCI_DIR     config name 'oci_dir', cli flag '--oci-dir'

+The stacker build environment has the following environment variables available for reference:

+  * `STACKER_LAYER_NAME`: the name of the layer being built.  `STACKER_LAYER_NAME` will be `my-build` when the `run` section below is executed.

+      ```yaml
+      my-build:
+        run: echo "Your layer is ${STACKER_LAYER_NAME}"
+      ```